vmware/vic-product/docs/user_doc/vic_vsphere_admin/volume_stores.md

 You cannot specify the root folder of an NFS server as a volume store.

+#### Testing and Debugging NFS Volume Store Configuration

+After you deploy a VCH, you can test that an NFS share point is configured correctly so that containers can access it by mounting the NFS share point directly in the VCH endpoint VM.
+For information about how to perform this test, see [Install Packages in the Virtual Container Host Endpoint VM](vch_install_packages.md) and [Mount an NFS Share Point in the VCH Endpoint VM](vch_mount_nfsshare.md).

+Another option is to start a container that has an nfs client and attempt a mount from within the container.
+This is a better option for a VCH user that doesn't have access to vic-machine, but we should assume that setting up NFS for a datastore is a vSphere admin task that presumes vic-machine access.

 ### Anonymous Volumes <a id="default"></a>

 If you only require one volume store, set the volume store label to `default`.
 If you set the volume store label to `default`, container developers do not need to specify the <code>--opt VolumeStore=<i>volume_store_label</i></code> option when they run `docker volume create`.
 Also, some common container images require the presence of a `default` volume store in order to run.